Queen Creek Termite Inspection

-Educated buyers and realtors insist upon a thorough termite inspection and a complete inspection report prior to agreeing to purchase any structure in Queen Creek and San Tan Valley Arizona.
+Educated buyers and realtors insist upon a thorough termite inspector and a complete termite inspection report prior to agreeing to purchase any structure in Queen Creek and San Tan Valley Arizona.

 The Sonoran Desert is home to several (25) species of termites.
 Most termite inspectors are only familiar with one or two of the more common Arizona termites.
 This leaves the potential for an inexperienced termite inspector to overlook a termite infestation and/or hidden termite damage.